josedejesusAmaya/JS-cheatsheet/Module 18/README.md

 });
 ```

 You will almost always want to follow the [error callback convention](https://nodejs.org/en/knowledge/errors/what-are-the-error-conventions/), since most Node.js users will expect your project to follow them.
-The general idea is that the callback is the last parameter.
+The general idea is that **the callback is the last parameter**.
 The callback gets called after the function is done with all of its operations.
-Traditionally, the first parameter of the callback is the `error` value.
+Traditionally, **the first parameter of the callback is the `error` value**.
 If the function hits an error, then they typically call the callback with the first parameter being an Error object.
 If it cleanly exits, then they will call the callback with the first parameter being null and the rest being the return value(s).